specklesystems/speckle-docs/dev/base.md

 foo["@bar"] = bar;
 ```

-Detatching a property stores that property value as a reference to another object.
+Detaching a property stores that property value as a reference to another object.
 Why do this?
 Since it's possible to nest your `Base` inherited class objects, detaching any properties that may be assigned an object used by other objects keeps your data squeaky clean.
 Since detached objects are only serialized once during transport, detaching when appropriate means faster sending and receiving times as well ⚡

 For a more in depth rundown of detachables and examples, check out the [decomposition API section](/dev/decomposition).